-DSHS VSS began their assessment by reviewing the related academic and professional research to identify challenges to process and quality experienced in other vital records jurisdictions.
+DSHS began its assessment by reviewing the related academic and professional research to identify challenges to process and quality experienced in other vital records jurisdictions.
+This included recent DSHS research published in Obstetrics and Gynecology, which analyzed methods used to identify cases of maternal death.